The Singleton

 ---

-The third thing on the morning was Jeff Zhang.
+The third thing on the morning was not on his calendar.

-It was not on his calendar.
-Julian had, over the years, developed a private practice: once a week, unannounced, he dropped into the live productivity feed of an engineering sprint at one of his operational subsidiaries.
-He watched for two minutes.
-He did not interfere.
-He thought of it as keeping his hand in.
+Over the years Julian had developed a private practice: once a week, unannounced, he dropped into the live productivity feed of an engineering sprint at one of his operational subsidiaries.
+Two minutes.
+No interference.
+He thought of it as keeping his hand in — the way a retired surgeon scrubs in occasionally to remember what hands are for.

-He pulled up the feed at 0950 Amalfi time — sixty-two minutes behind Irvine — and watched the PM present a burn-down chart.
+Today, by whatever rotation his internal scheduler ran, it was the Irvine engineering hub.
+Tuesday Sprint Planning, already underway.
+He pulled the feed at 0950 Amalfi time, sixty-two minutes behind Irvine, and watched a PM present a burn-down chart with the affect of someone reading the same chart for the eleventh consecutive week.
 He half-listened.
-He watched the faces of the engineers, because he had learned, over three decades, that he could read the health of a team from faces faster than from metrics.
-The head of attention research sat in a chair with her shoes tucked under her.
-The kernel-optimization lead tapped a pen.
-A senior SDE in the middle row, a man Julian had never met, was fidgeting with something under the table.
+He watched faces instead of metrics, because three decades had taught him he could read the health of a team off faces faster than off any dashboard.
+The head of attention research sat with her shoes tucked under her chair.
+The kernel lead tapped a pen against the table edge.
+And a senior engineer in the middle row — a man Julian had never met — was working something with his thumb under the table.

-It identified Jeff Zhang.
+It returned a name: Jeff Zhang.

-On the feed, Jeff flinched.
+On the feed, the man flinched.

 *Oh,* Julian thought. *I did not actually mean for that to go through.
-I was — just — saying.*
+I was — saying.*

-He lifted the Krug to his mouth.
+He lifted the Krug toward his mouth.

 The sun on the rim of the flute hit 580 nanometers.